dianchengwangCHN/raft-key-value-store/README.md

 # raft-key-value-store
-A distributed key-value store based on Raft consensus algorithm.
 This is the course project of MIT 6.824 Distributed Systems.
+This project is a distributed key-value store based on the **Raft** consensus algorithm developed in **GoLang**.
+It is implemented to support concurrent request utilizing **Mutex**, **Channel**, and **Goroutine**.
+It is tested under a simulated environment, which covers the circumstances such as network loss, network partition, and partial cluster down.

 ## Lab 2: Raft Consensus Algorithm
   - [x] Leader Election